 Tapering requires discipline.
 You need to actually reduce your dose on schedule, not rationalize staying at the same level.
 If you can't do that on your own, that's useful information too.
 It probably means you need structured support, which is a reasonable thing to need, not a failure.

 The science behind using controlled cannabinoid doses to manage cannabis withdrawal is real and growing.
 What the clinical trials have shown with pharmaceutical preparations, edibles can approximate at home, with some caveats around product quality and self-discipline.
-It's not a guaranteed path to quitting.
-It's a more controlled path than the one most people default to, which is either cold turkey and relapse, or cold turkey and weeks of unnecessary suffering.
+This is the more controlled option.
+Cold-turkey quitting fails for most heavy users within six months.

 If you're going to quit, give your brain the step-down it's wired to respond to.
 Just make certain you're stepping down, and not sideways.